About Dental Crowns

 "I have received quality and compassionate treatment at Martin Dentistry for over seven years.
 I recommend them highly."- B.G. / Google / Sep 21, 2016

 A dental crown usually takes 2 appointments to complete.
-During the first appointment, on of our Dentists at Martin Dentistry will prepare the tooth for the crown, take impressions of the tooth for the permanent crown, and place a temporary crown over the tooth to protect it.
+During the first appointment, one of our Dentists at Martin Dentistry will prepare the tooth for the crown, take impressions of the tooth for the permanent crown, and place a temporary crown over the tooth to protect it.
 The impressions are sent to a dental laboratory where a customized crown(s) will be created for the patient.
-Once the crowns arrive back at the Cosmetic Dental Studios, the patient can schedule an appointment to have their permanent crown(s) fitted.
+Once the crowns arrive back at our practice, the patient can schedule an appointment to have their permanent crown(s) fitted.

 Patients do not usually have any pain after a crown is placed, but some patients experience discomfort or tooth sensitivity.
 Depending on the material, crowns can last from 7 – 40 years.
-Patients can extend the life of their crown by practicing good oral hygiene and visiting Cosmetic Dental Studios for regular exams and cleanings.
+Patients can extend the life of their crown by practicing good oral hygiene and visiting Martin Dentistry for regular exams and cleanings.
 If oral health is neglected, the tooth under the crown may develop a cavity or infection that will require more extensive treatment, like a root canal.

 Plan Your Procedure

-If you are concerned about the condition of your teeth, schedule a consultation with at Cosmetic Dental Studios to learn more about how crowns can help you.
+If you are concerned about the condition of your teeth, schedule a consultation with at Martin Dentistry to learn more about how crowns can help you.
 Everyone deserves a beautiful, healthy smile, so come in soon to find out how you can improve yours.